KK-PU/K19-MADT8101-CustomerAnalytics/V4_Segment&Product&Content/README.md

 The features of each clusters are `4 clusters` :

- - cluster 0:
+ - cluster 0 : Starter Group individuals who are in the early stages of their MLM journey.
- - cluster 1:
+ - cluster 1 : High Performers the top-performing individuals in the MLM program.
- - cluster 2:
+ - cluster 2 : Growing Cluster individuals who fall between the Starter Group and the High Performers.
- - cluster 3:
+ - cluster 3 : Potential Growth highest number of downline members compared to other clusters.